m-kupiec/compendium-react/README.md

   > Notice how your Effect does not read the `messages` variable at all now. . . .
 As a result of this fix, receiving a chat message will no longer make the chat re-connect.
   >
   > [React](https://react.dev/learn/removing-effect-dependencies)
+- "In JavaScript, each newly created object and function is considered distinct from all the others.
+It doesn’t matter that the contents inside of them may be the same! . . .
+Object and function dependencies can make your Effect re-synchronize more often than you need.
+This is why, whenever possible, you should try to avoid objects and functions as your Effect’s dependencies.
+Instead, try moving them outside the component, inside the Effect, or extracting primitive values out of them. . . .
+Move static objects and functions outside your component . . .
+Move dynamic objects and functions inside your Effect . . .
+If your object depends on some reactive value that may change as a result of a re-render . . . you can’t pull it outside your component.
+You can, however, move its creation inside of your Effect’s code" ([React](https://react.dev/learn/removing-effect-dependencies))

 Cleanup function:
 - "Some Effects don’t return a cleanup function at all.
 More often than not, you’ll want to return one—but if you don’t, React will behave as if you returned an empty cleanup function." ([React](https://react.dev/learn/lifecycle-of-reactive-effects))